 If you are already loyal to United Airlines and want to earn as many miles as possible, it makes a lot of sense to pair this card with the Chase Sapphire Preferred® Card.
 The Ultimate Rewards points you’ll earn with the Chase Sapphire Preferred® Card transfer to United at a 1:1 ratio, which means you can boost your point balance frequently if you want – plus maintain access to the Chase Ultimate Rewards program.

-Since the Chase Sapphire Preferred® Card earns 2X points on travel and dining at restaurants worldwide, eligible delivery services, takeout and dining out & 1 point per dollar spent on all other purchases, you could also leverage this card for those categories in order to earn as many miles as possible.
-Further, you could consider using your Chase Sapphire Preferred® Card for all purchases – even flights booked directly with United Airlines – since you’ll earn 2X miles on travel and flexible points that you can transfer to United at your leisure.
+Since the Chase Sapphire Preferred® Card earns 5X points on travel purchased through Chase Ultimate Rewards®, 3X points on dining and 2X points on all other travel purchases, plus more, you could also leverage this card for those categories in order to earn as many miles as possible.
+Further, you could consider using your Chase Sapphire Preferred® Card for all purchases – even flights booked directly with United Airlines.
 Then, you can keep the United℠ Explorer Card for the extra perks including priority boarding, free checked bags, and no blackout dates for award seats.
 If you are having trouble picking between the two cards, it might make sense to get both.

 Want to Earn Flexible Rewards?
 Consider This Card Instead

 Editorial Note: Compensation does not influence our recommendations.
 However, we may earn a commission on sales from the companies featured in this post.
 To view our disclosures, click here.
 Opinions expressed here are the author’s alone, and have not been reviewed, approved or otherwise endorsed by our advertisers.
 Reasonable efforts are made to present accurate info, however all information is presented without warranty.
 Consult our advertiser’s page for terms & conditions.